 SB 1472 rewrites the nuclear cost recovery act enacted in 2006 that allows electric companies to impose pre-construction costs for nuclear projects.
 The amendment, added to the bill with no discussion, will give the Public Service Commission more discretion when reviewing the company's justification for continuing to collect the nuclear fees from customers.
 It also requires that if Progress Energy of Florida Power & Light fails to show that it has committed enough money to a new plant, or if its intent is unrealistic, it can't continue to collect the money.

-The Senate amendment also prohibits Progress Energy and Florida Power & Light from collecting the nuclear fees after July 1 unless they have shown proof of their intent to develop the plant.
+The Senate amendment also prohibits Progress Energy and Florida Power & Light from collecting the nuclear fees after July 1 if they meet the requirement that have shown proof of their intent to development the plant.
 The PSC has the power to determine how to interpret intent.